Playing the Lottery

 And they did.
 The staff at the student employment office found me a work-study job on the campus.
 I quit driving cabs, and spent the rest of that term clipping articles out of newspapers, on the fourth floor of the Harvard library.

 That year Massachusetts started a state lottery.
+Tickets were a dollar.
 A few times, when I wanted excitement, I bought a ticket.
 But my number never came up.